 Let's say you followed our Google Ads tips to a T up until now.
 You not only have a great Google Ad campaign but a beautiful landing page and tracking plan to go with it.
 So far, so good . . . but we're not done yet.

-However you approach your Google Ads strategy, you won't end up with a perfect campaign right off the bat.
+No matter how you approach your Google Ads strategy, you won't end up with a perfect campaign right off the bat.
 Some tactics, keywords, and tonal decisions will work well, while others won't.
-The best practice is to continually evaluate your strategy against results.
+The best practice is to continually evaluate your practices against results.
 Not being married to a single Google Ads strategy allows you to retool your approach when best practices change.

 Review your keywords regularly and weed out ones that are not driving high conversion relative to cost.
 Don't assume that keywords that worked last quarter will work well in this quarter.
-Consumer sentiment and search habits are still in flux, thanks to COVID.
-However often you checked your Google Ads keywords in 2021, double it in 2022.
+Consumer sentiment and search habits are still in flux, thanks to pandemic-driven behaviors.
+Keep checking and testing your ad performance, because it's harder than ever to predict audience sentiment.

 The only loyalty you have to keywords are to the ones that convert for you.
 Keep looking for keywords to add, usually from these strategic sources: